Doctor of Philosophy

 Fordham University.
 Bronx, NY.

-I am a Postdoctoral Fellow in social psychology, studying close relationships with a dual emphasis on substantive questions and methodological issues.
+I am a Postdoctoral Fellow in quantitative and social psychology, studying stress, social support, and health in close relationships with a dual emphasis on substantive questions and methodological issues.

-My substantive interests include social support dynamics in romantic couples, the effects of context on couples’ functioning over time, relationships and health & well-being, and issues of the self in relationships.
+My substantive interests lie at the intersection of relationships and health, including social support dynamics in romantic couples, the unique stress & health experiences of ethnic and racial minority couples, the effects of context on couples’ health and functioning over time, and the general long-term links between relationships and health & well-being.

-My methodological interests include modeling relationship phenomena using dyadic data, using intensive longitudinal designs to examine individual and dyad-level change, modeling functional and contextualized interdependence in couples over time, and examining & developing methods of assessment and analysis for relationships research.
+My methodological interests include modeling simultaneous correspondence phenomena in relationships using dyadic data, using intensive longitudinal designs to examine individual and dyad-level change, modeling functional and contextualized interdependence in couples over time, and examining & developing methods of study design, power analysis, assessment, and data analysis for context-focused research in health and relationships areas.

 I have taught several 400-level courses on psychological measurement, with a focus on topics such as scale construction, descriptive and inferential data analysis & interpretation, scale integrity assessment, and applied testing and assessment.
+I have also served as a consulting data analyst, methodologist, and psychometrician for numerous academic, non-profit, and industry clients.
 I also have interest and expertise in issues of data collection and management, cross-platform software utilization for data management & analysis, and programming for research and data management.

-I am also a contributor to Science of Relationships (click here to read my SofR articles).
+I am also a past contributor to Luvze (formerly Science of Relationships) (click here to read my past SofR articles).

 Follow me on Twitter: @FDClavel